 Effective risk management is a key factor in our business.
 In addition to the strict underwriting, monitoring and approval procedures mentioned earlier, we also have an evolving risk management framework to identify all risks facing our business.
 We track these through a risk register, enabling us to act quickly and decisively where any issues are raised.
 Embedding a culture of risk awareness and effective management starts with all staff undergoing an induction process during which they have explained to them the key risks of the business as well as other important risk areas (including credit, financial, conduct, strategic and operational risks and also rules for staff dealing in shares and the avoidance of conflicts of interest).
 They are trained to identify these risks and respond or escalate any that change or emerge.
 Their first course of action is to report this to the head of operations who is also a director of both operating subsidiaries.
-At the same time, the newly appointed CRO now provides a second line of defence to monitor these risk exposures and report on them to the Risk Committee and Board.
+At the same time, the newly appointed CRO now provides a second line of defence to monitor these risk exposures and report on them to the Board.
 The key risks have been identified as credit risk, financial risk, conduct risk, strategic risk and operational risk.
 See the section on Principal Risks and Uncertainties.

 Principle 5: Maintain the board as a well-functioning, balanced team led by the chairman